 When Would a Company Prefer an Outsourced Controller in Such a Key Operational Role?

 Sometimes it might make sense to use an Outsourced Controller as opposed to an Interim Controller.
 If the need is not full-time and the organization can be flexible, then a part-time Controller could be more cost effective.
-These types of engagements involve a limited number of days per week, or the Controller can be utilized for month-end closing or at other peak periods.
-As well, the environment might be more stable and the workload consistent so that management doesn’t require a dedicated resource.
+These types of engagements involve a limited number of days per week, or the Controller can be utilized for month-end close or at other peak periods.
+As well, the environment might be more stable and the workload consistent, so that management doesn’t require a dedicated resource.

 An Interim Controller: The Best Option in Many Cases

 So, what does your company need?
 If the complexity and volume of business is increasing and you want full-time, dedicated and experienced support, an Interim Controller is an excellent option.
 This arrangement will provide the skills and focus needed by managers in a changing business environment.
 An Interim Controller can start to provide value almost immediately – maintaining and developing reporting, assessing the finance and accounting environment and bringing best practices to the organization.